 Fueling-Up Smells:

-click-off will splash fuel in all sorts of places it shouldn't go both in the filling port drain and the venting system.
-These fumes can persist even after the volume of fuel in the tank has drawn down.
+With a 993 "topping off" the gas after the first forced pump nozzle click-off will splash fuel in all sorts of places it shouldn't go both in the filling port drain and the gas tank venting system.
+The overflow gas fumes can persist even after the volume of fuel in the tank has drawn down.

 If you have inadvertently overfilled the gas and are experiencing fuel fumes run your car so the fuel gauge is somewhere below pinned on full.
 Then park your car with the frunk open and the lower hood latch pushed in manually with a screwdriver until it snaps into the closed position.
 This will shut off the frunk light and save from running the battery down.
 Then let the car sit for several hours in a well-ventilated space to evaporate the vapors.
 When the vapors have subsided pull the hood latch lever to snap the latch into the open position so it can receive the hood upper latch when closing the lid.